 RAND_bytes, RAND_priv_bytes, RAND_bytes_ex, RAND_priv_bytes_ex, RAND_pseudo_bytes - generate random data

-#include <openssl/rand.h> int RAND_bytes(unsigned char *buf, int num); int RAND_priv_bytes(unsigned char *buf, int num); int RAND_bytes_ex(OPENSSL_CTX *ctx, unsigned char *buf, int num); int RAND_priv_bytes_ex(OPENSSL_CTX *ctx, unsigned char *buf, int num);
+#include <openssl/rand.h> int RAND_bytes(unsigned char *buf, int num); int RAND_priv_bytes(unsigned char *buf, int num); int RAND_bytes_ex(OSSL_LIB_CTX *ctx, unsigned char *buf, size_t num, unsigned int strength); int RAND_priv_bytes_ex(OSSL_LIB_CTX *ctx, unsigned char *buf, size_t num, unsigned int strength);

 int RAND_pseudo_bytes(unsigned char *buf, int num);

-RAND_bytes_ex() and RAND_priv_bytes_ex() are the same as RAND_bytes() and RAND_priv_bytes() except that they both take an additional ctx parameter.
+RAND_bytes_ex() and RAND_priv_bytes_ex() are the same as RAND_bytes() and RAND_priv_bytes() except that they both take additional strength and ctx parameters.
+The bytes generated will have a security strength of at least strength bits.
 The DRBG used for the operation is the public or private DRBG associated with the specified ctx.
-The parameter can be NULL, in which case the default library context is used (see OPENSSL_CTX(3).
+The parameter can be NULL, in which case the default library context is used (see OSSL_LIB_CTX(3).
 If the default RAND_METHOD has been changed then for compatibility reasons the RAND_METHOD will be used in preference and the DRBG of the library context ignored.

 RAND_bytes() and RAND_priv_bytes() return 1 on success, -1 if not supported by the current RAND method, or 0 on other failure.
 The error code can be obtained by ERR_get_error(3).

 RAND_pseudo_bytes() was deprecated in OpenSSL 1.1.0; use RAND_bytes() instead.